fastlane/fastlane/fastlane/lib/fastlane/actions/docs/sync_code_signing.md

 ### Manual Decrypt

-If you want to manually decrypt or encrypt, you can use the companion script `match_enc`:
+If you want to manually decrypt or encrypt a file, you can use the companion script `match_file`:

 ```no-highlight
 match_file encrypt "<fileYouWantToEncryptPath>" ["<encryptedFilePath>]"